SAP/PyRFC/README.md

 ## Supported platforms

+- Cloud platforms are not supported, see #205

 - Python 3

 - Windows 10 and macOS >= 10.15 supported by pre-built wheels and build from source installation